MonicaZhang1/flashcards-app/README.md

 ### App Description

-The app has an icon, splash screen, and animations when flipping thorugh flashcards and revealing an answer.
+The app has an icon, splash screen, and animations when flipping through flashcards and revealing the answer.

 ### App Walk-though